Boonch342/CCgraphics/README.md

 If you want the original mods just look them up, i guess (some of these are modified versions from mods made for the web version)

+I'm going to add a list for all the mods eventually and this is a reminder for me